benders5e/benders5e/airbender.md

 ### Unarmored Movement
 Starting at 2nd level, your speed increases by 10 feet while you are not wearing armor or wielding a shield.
 This bonus increases when you reach certain levels, as shown in the class table.

-You also learn to use your bending to steer your glider.
-Your flying speed is equal to your ground speed.
-See the Glider description (in the "Equipment" section) for more details about using your glider.

-### Airbending Forms
-At 3rd level, your connection to chi and practice of bending allows you to weave your bending into your combat style.
-With training, you are able to learn particular forms that combine martial arts and airbending to carry out more sophisticated attacks.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>